ComplexSec/tryhackme/Common Linux Privesc/notes.md

 The autoscript.sh on user4's Desktop is scheduled to run every five minutes and is owned by root.
 We can create a command that will return a shell and paste it into the file.

+## Exploiting PATH variable

+PATH is an environmental variable in Linux which specifies directories that hold executable programs.
+When running a program, it searches for executable files with the help of PATH variable.
+View the PATH variable by typing `echo $PATH`

+### How to Escalate Privileges via PATH

+Say we have a SUID binary.
+Running it, we can see it is calling the system shell to do a basic process like `ls`.
+We can re-write the PATH variable to a location of our choosing.
+When the SUID binary calls the system shell to run an executable, it runs one that we wrote instead

+As with any SUID file, it will run this command with the same privileges of the SUID file